fisharebest/webtrees/readme.txt

 user (chmod 777).

 *C.  Configuration:
-Next point your web browser to the PhpGedView folder (for example, http://www.yourserver.com/PhpGedView/) to automatically begin the online configuration process.
+Next point your web browser to the webtrees folder (for example, http://www.yourserver.com/webtrees/) to automatically begin the online configuration process.
 Information about each of the configuration options can be found online by clicking on the question mark (?) near each label.

-PhpGedView has support for importing your GEDCOMs into a PEAR:DB supported database like MySQL or PostgreSQL.
+webtrees has support for importing your GEDCOMs into a PEAR:DB supported database like MySQL or PostgreSQL.
 Currently, MySQL is the only fully tested database.
 Using a database requires that an existing user, password, and database already exist.

-You may reconfigure PhpGedView at any time by going to PhpGedView/admin.php and logging in as an administrator user and clicking on the "Configuration" link.
+You may reconfigure webtrees at any time by going to webtrees/admin.php and logging in as an administrator user and clicking on the "Configuration" link.

-If you are having any problems setting up PhpGedView then you should run the sanity_check file.
-To do this you should type sanity_check.php into your URL (for example, http://www.yourserver.com/PhpGedView/sanity_check.php).
+If you are having any problems setting up webtrees then you should run the sanity_check file.
+To do this you should type sanity_check.php into your URL (for example, http://www.yourserver.com/webtrees/sanity_check.php).
 If you are not able to view that page then you most likely don't have either the sanity_check file or you do not have PHP installed properly.